Seafood and Liquor Pairings - Maine Lobster Now

 5. Belgian Tripel

-Belgian beer and lobster If you prefer beer over cocktails, you have many tasty pairing options.
+If you prefer beer over cocktails, you have many tasty pairing options.
 One option is to pair a lobster dinner with a Belgian tripel, a bright, peppery beer that can season lobster like a pinch of spice.
 Consider trying Tripel from Allagash Brewing Company with your next lobster feast.
 Other beer styles that add a lemony brightness to lobster's lush flavors include hefeweizens or Belgian witbiers.

 What Drinks Go Well With Crab?

 Sailors sip rum for more than a dose of courage – it tastes great with crabs.
 A sweet white rum works well in cocktails served alongside tender, slightly sweet crab.
 On its own, rum may overpower a delicate crab dish.
 However, a rum cocktail can enhance crab's succulent flavor.
 You might also try pairing crab with gin, which adds a burst of citrus to a dish.
-Round up your best buddies and serve them the following drinks with crab, and you'll have friends for life. best cocktails for crab
+Round up your best buddies and serve them the following drinks with crab, and you'll have friends for life.

 1. Mojito